SlackBuffer/blockchain-web/Golang/TGPL.md

         - A function call implicitly assigns the values to the corresponding parameter variables
         - A `return` statement implicitly assigns the `return` operands to the corresponding result variables
         - A literal expression for a composite type: `medals := []string{"gold", "silver", "bronze"}`, as if it had been written like `medals[0] = "gold"; medals[1] = "silver"; medals[2] = "bronze"`
-            - The elements of maps and channels, though not ordinary variables, are also subject or implicit assignments
+            - The elements of maps and channels, though not ordinary variables, are also subject to implicit assignments
     - An assignments is always legal if the left-hand side (the variable) and the right-hand side (the value) have the same type.
 More generally, the assignment is legal only if the value is *assignable* to the type of the variable
         - The rule for assignability
             - For the types we've discussed so far, the types must exactly match